morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 ### Deque
-* queue where you can add and rem
+* queue where you can add and remove from the front and back

+### Array Based Queue